Kenneth Wilkinson

 National and International organisations have agreed a set of protocols relating to audio delivered over different platforms such as YouTube, Spotify, iTunes etc. If you don’t comply to the rules, they have algorithms in place to alter you audio to ensure you do.

-Rather than focusing just on peak normalisation, it’s good to also look at Loudness Normalisation.
+Rather than focusing just on peak normalisation, I also look at Loudness Normalisation.

 Target Levels for Streaming Services